 How to get promoted through the NHS nursing bands

-It is every worker’s dream to see his or her hard work rewarded with a promotion.
-Sometimes though, knowing what is needed for you to advance up the working ladder can be one of the most confusing things about your job.
+It is every nurse's dream to see his or her hard work rewarded with a promotion.
+Sometimes though, knowing what is needed for you to progress through the nursing bands can be one of the most confusing things about your job.

 Gone are the days when simply ‘getting on with the job’ resulted in career progression as managers and matrons want to see an employee push themselves across professional development and attitude advancement.